slcorp/RTView-Splunk-Integration/README.md

 ##Splunk Configuration
 1. Create a new index for data sent by RTView dataservers.
-* In your browser, navigate to "Settings > Indexes".
+(a) In your browser, navigate to "Settings > Indexes" (b) Click "New Index"
-* Click "New Index".
-* Enter "rtviewdata" for the "Index Name", select "RTView Monitor for TIBCO BusinessWorks" for the "App", and click "Save".
+(c) Enter "rtviewdata" for the "Index Name", select "RTView Monitor for TIBCO BusinessWorks" for the "App", and click "Save".

 2. Enable the "HTTP EventCollector".
-a) In your browser, navigate to "Settings > Data Inputs".
+(a) In your browser, navigate to "Settings > Data Inputs".
-b) Click "HTTP Event Collector > New Token".
+(b) Click "HTTP Event Collector > New Token".
-c) Enter "rtviewstream" for the token "Name", and click "Next".
+(c) Enter "rtviewstream" for the token "Name", and click "Next".
-d) Click on "rtviewdata" in "Select Allowed Indexes" and click "Review".
+(d) Click on "rtviewdata" in "Select Allowed Indexes" and click "Review".
-e) Click "Submit".
+(e) Click "Submit".
-f) Copy the token for use in "RTView Configuration".
+(f) Copy the token for use in "RTView Configuration".
 (Example: It will be a string similar to the following: 39B11BA2-589C-4BD4-9542-BEA103A31A2C)
-g) Click "Global Settings".
+(g) Click "Global Settings".
 Click "Enabled" for "All Tokens" and "Save". (i.e. Settings > Data Inputs > HTTP Event Collector > Global Settings)

 ##RTView Configuration
 Configure your RTView Dataserver to forward data to Splunk.